DiLiberto-Lab/ARC-Hub-listening-study/index.md

 <details style="margin-bottom:12px;">
   <summary><strong>Is the ECG uncomfortable?</strong></summary>
   <p>No. The ECG is completely painless and non-invasive.
-The sensors are placed via stickers on your skin.</p>
+The sensors are attached to your skin using small adhesive stickers.</p>
 </details>

 <details style="margin-bottom:12px;">